|This tucked-away restaurant in Atenas is reported to have good food.|

 “Sightings from the Veranda in Costa Rica”

-Yesterday, we received an email (as indicated below) from Celebrity Cruise line regarding our upcoming cruise sailing from Fort Lauderdale, Florida on November 23rd.
-As previously mentioned, we’re leaving Costa Rica on November 22nd (two weeks from today) and flying to Miami, spending one night in a hotel and then taking a taxi to the port.
+Yesterday, we received an email (as indicated below) from the Celebrity Cruise line regarding our upcoming cruise sailing from Fort Lauderdale, Florida, on November 23rd.
+As previously mentioned, we’re leaving Costa Rica on November 22nd (two weeks from today) and flying to Miami, spending one night in a hotel, and then taking a taxi to the port.

 It’s a rarity that any cruise line has contacted us regarding any changes on an upcoming cruise that may impact the cruise in one way or another.
-In most cases, it’s been in regard to bad weather or political unrest at a particular upcoming port of call.
+In most cases, it’s been regarding lousy weather or political unrest at a particular forthcoming port of call.

 |Tall palm trees line the walkways at the park.|